 Arabic and Hebrew

-We are planning to produce a documentary of 45 minutes (to be cut in three episodes of 15 minutes) on reconciliation in cooperation with Musalaha, an organisation in Jerusalem which has been working with Palestinian Christians and Messianic Jews since 1990 to promote reconciliation between Israelis and Palestinians according to biblical principles.
-Goal of the project is to evoke awareness and discussion in the Arab World about biblical reconciliation principles, featuring the ministry of Musalaha. (www.musalaha.org)
+We produced a documentary of 45 minutes (three episodes of 15 minutes) on reconciliation in cooperation with several organisations, including Musalaha, an organisation in Jerusalem which has been working with Palestinian Christians and Messianic Jews since 1990 to promote reconciliation between Israelis and Palestinians according to biblical principles.
+Goal of the documentary is to evoke awareness and discussion in the Arab World about biblical reconciliation principles.

-The languages of the program will be Arabic and Hebrew, subtitled in Arabic where Hebrew is being spoken, and the other way around.
+The languages of the program are Arabic and Hebrew, subtitled in Arabic where Hebrew is being spoken, and the other way around.
 We have also subitled the series in English and Dutch.
 If you would like to receive the documentary on USB, please send a message to email@example.com

 Our program Hope for Tomorrow about domestic violence and sexual harassment is indeed a life-changing program.
 Many people respond on the Facebook page and ask questions.